 This article first appeared in the Effective Evangelism column of the CHRISTIAN RESEARCH JOURNAL, volume 36, number 05 (2013).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 “I’ve always felt this way.
 I’ve done everything imaginable to change or make my desires go away—therapy, religion…you name it, I’ve tried it.”
 I was in my twenties, sitting in a gay bar at the invitation of a co-worker after our shift at a restaurant.
 Dan continued, “I don’t want to be this way.
 If there was a pill to make me ‘straight,’ I’d take it…but it doesn’t exist.”
 Even though I was an unbelieving, promiscuous college student with a drinking problem, his statement struck me.
 I remember thinking, “These guys aren’t happy!
 The media says this is normal and healthy, but they want to change.”